Collectively, the Site and the services provided through the Site are referred to as the “Services”.

 Providers, clients and the Evidencity case manager for an order may correspond with each other through the Services regarding the order.
 The Evidencity case manager monitors and approves such messages prior to any messages are viewed by the provider and/or client, as applicable.
 These messages are not publicly viewable through the Services.
-We will collect any personally identifiable information that you include in these messages.
-If you are a provider, the client receiving the message will view any personally identifiable information that you include in an approved message.
-If you are a client, the provider receiving the message will view any personally identifiable information that you include in an approved message.
+We will collect any personal data that you include in these messages.
+If you are a provider, the client receiving the message will view any personal data that you include in an approved message.
+If you are a client, the provider receiving the message will view any personal data that you include in an approved message.

-If you contact us, we will collect any personally identifiable information that you include in your communications to us.
+If you contact us, we will collect any personal data that you include in your communications to us.

-If you are a user of our Services, we will use your personally identifiable information to provide the Services and support to you.
-We store a record of the public documents you ordered in our databases but with no identification as to which individual requested such documents (e.g. they are identified by a numerical order number only) and you may contact us in relation to a particular order by referring to the order number.
-We also will provide you with notifications about your account and your use of the Services and other services that we believe may be of interest to you.
+If you are a user of our Services, we store a record of the public documents you ordered in our databases but with no identification as to which individual requested such documents (e.g. they are identified by a numerical order number only) and you may contact us in relation to a particular order by referring to the order number.

 Evidencity does not track users over time or over multiple websites.
 Evidencity does respond to browser do not track signals.